albert-llimos/dapp_testing/README.md

 truffle migrate (--network rinkeby) truffle test  (--network rinkeby)

-I have made a simple frontend on top using React and NextJS where the user can deploy contracts through the factory and see a list of all the contracts deployed and who the manager is.
+I have made a frontend on top using React and NextJS where the user can deploy contracts through the factory and see a list of all the contracts deployed and who the manager is.
 If the user is the manager, it can also see the hash value stored by the contract, otherwise an error message appears.
+The code is under /pages and /components.

 A factory is already deployed on Rinkeby, so it is possible to just run the dAPP FrontEnd and interact with it.
 To do that, run: